ThePyProgrammer/notes/docs/EL5131/woke_culture.md

 #### **Black Lives Matter** (BLM) movement
 Brought attention to injustices faced by black people in America such as violence from police officers and institutional racism experienced by black people such as the effects of redlining and racial segregation.

-Two key turning points that instigated increaed riots against racial injustices"
+Two key turning points that instigated increaed riots against racial injustices:

 1. Michael Brown's death in 2011
-2. George Floyd's death in 2020
+2. UK's Belly Mu-jin-ga, a Black transport worker who died from COVID-19 in a racist attack in her workplace
+3. Minneapolis Resident George Floyd's death at the hands of some police officers during Covid-19

 #### **#MeToo** movement
 Started in 2017, brought attention to sexual harassment in many workplaces, and especially in Hollywood, where such was prevalent at the time.
-It successfully deplatformed sexual assaulters and Hollywood celebrities, e.g. Harvey Weinstein, Kevin Spacey etc.
+It successfully deplatformed sexual assaulters and Hollywood celebrities, e.g. Harvey Weinstein, Kevin Spacey etc. It also disenfranchized companies that supported such practices, such as Activision, whose game, Blizzard, was know for its predatory practices

+##### Statistics

+- In the US, 45% of Facebook users had a friend who posted with the term.
+- On Twitter, it was tweeted more than 500k times in a single day.
+- In the US, 19 states enacted new sexual protection laws: that too more than 200 of them.
+- Congress itself even recently passed the so-called MeToo Congress Act.

 ### Negative Examples